wrbs/covnes/README.md

 other devices like the PPU but I preferred the closer correspondence to the actual hardware of having the CPU be just another module.

-A Rust GADT-style enum stores the current CPU 'state' (not including registers).
+A Rust enum (tagged union/ADT sum) stores the current CPU 'state' (not including registers).
 This allows for a nicer hybrid than the typical integer state approach you see in C/C++ state machines - we can for example store in the state the actual operation to execute once all of the address mode fetches have been done and so massively cut down on the number of states.
 We can also store past fetches